ABOUT HARTFORD RESTAURANT GROUP

 Okay, maybe not according to most travel and leisure magazines.
 But there are lots of people who say Hartford's dining scene is downright burgeoning – including a group of young restaurateurs with the ambition, energy and vision to put their money (and some really great food) where their mouths are.

-The Hartford Restaurant Group is the management arm behind a trio of restaurant brands with roots in Greater Hartford.
-HRG restaurants include Agave Grill in Hartford; the Wood-n-Tap Bar & Grill in Hartford, Farmington, Orange, Southington, Rocky Hill, Vernon, Wallingford and TD Homer's Grill, in Southington.
+The Hartford Restaurant Group is the management arm behind a group of restaurants with roots in Greater Hartford.
+HRG restaurants include Agave Grill in Hartford; the Wood-n-Tap Bar & Grill in Hartford, Farmington, Orange, Southington, Rocky Hill, Vernon, Wallingford, Hamden and Newington.

 Come As You Are